“Big Girls Don’t Cry”

-When Chris first introduces himself to the class, Van Patten films from a slight downward angle as Chris keeps his head down and eyes on the floor.
-But once he tells a few jokes and taps into his natural flair for the theater, he sits confidently among his classmates and looks them in the face.
+When Chris first introduces himself to the class, Van Patten films from a slight downward angle, as Chris keeps his head down and eyes on the floor.
+Once he tells a few jokes and taps into his natural flair for the theater, he sits confidently among his classmates and looks them in the face.

-But he is still conflicted.
-This may be the life he dreams about, but he is still forever trapped by his other life and the commitments that come with it.
+Yet, he is still conflicted.
+This may be the life he dreams about, but he is still forever trapped by his other life and the commitments that shackle him to it.
 If anyone ever found out about his acting abilities, it could ruin him (just like Tony and his therapy in season one).
 And so, he’s afraid to break out of his shell.
 Adriana starts to giggle when the two practice a scene together.
 Chris immediately retreats, says “fuck this” and snorts a line of coke.

 The ending of the episode is a particularly heartbreaking cruelty from Chase, and it hits all the right notes of tragedy.
 Naturally, it centers on Chris and the scene doesn’t need dialogue to operate.

-Chris walking out to the street and throwing away all his screenplay material is one of the saddest moments of the series.
+Chris walking out to the street and throwing away all his screenplay material is one of the saddest moments of the entire series.
 It’s the perfect close to this episode and Chris’ stellar arc.
-But it won’t be the last time we see Chris’ love for the movies (“D-Girl” is right around the corner).

 I’d wager that season two is Chris’ best season of the entire show.
-It’s certainly when he is at his most likable—he retains the underdog rooting interest shown here throughout the entire thirteen episodes.
+It’s certainly when he is at his most likable—he retains the underdog rooting interest shown here throughout the season’s duration.
 In fact, I’d say this is his season.
 “Big Girls Don’t Cry” is his first central focus, but he will go on to steal every scene he is in this year.
 This is one of his, and actor Michael Imperioli’s, finest hours.

-- “Big Girls Don’t Cry” plays in the background during a scene at Vesuvio’s, and another Four Seasons song will be used as the title for a later Chris-centric episode.
-That great episode is “Walk Like a Man”, from the show’s final season.
+- “Big Girls Don’t Cry” plays in the background during a scene at Vesuvio’s.
+Another Four Seasons song will be used as the title for a later, Chris-centric episode.
+That great episode is “Walk Like a Man,” from the show’s final stanza.

 - Does this one clinch it for Richie?
 Tony: “There are men in the can better looking than my sister.”
 Richie, stops cooking eggs and looks up: “To each his own, Tony.
 To each his own.”
 (Returns to cooking eggs)